Trooping the Colour: Mounted troops ride past

-The now sole Mounted Band of the Household Cavalry in state dress, led by the two drum horses (Note: The kettledrum players must manoeuvre the reins of the drum horses with their feet.) representing the two constituent regiments of the Household Cavalry, and the Director of Music of the Household Cavalry, ride slowly on to the field, traditionally to the tune "Preobrajensky."
+The Mounted Band of the Household Cavalry in state dress, led by the two drum horses (Note: The kettle-drum players must manoeuvre the reins of the drum horses with their feet.) representing the two constituent regiments of the Household Cavalry, and the Director of Music of the Household Cavalry, ride slowly on to the field, traditionally to the tune Preobrajensky.

 It is the turn of Household Cavalry and King's Troop to complete two circuits of Horse Guards Parade.
 For the horses, slow and quick time correspond to a walk-march and a sitting-trot, respectively.
 Since 1997, the mounted contingent is led by the commander of the King's Troop and then by the Sovereign's Escort commander.

-In both turns of the ride past the Foot Guards present arms as per the Field Officer's orders.
+In both turns of the ride past, the Foot Guards present arms.
 The order of march past follows the arrangement of the Sovereign's Escort for the year.

 Walk-march

 Salutes are again given to the King, and returned by him, the Queen, and the Royal Colonels to the colours as they pass by.

-The Royal Horse Artillery, marching to the "Royal Artillery Slow March" and then the "March from Aida", is first, taking precedence over all other units when on parade with its guns.
-When the King's Troop passes the saluting base, the King acknowledges the leading gun as the colour.
+The Royal Horse Artillery (aka 'King's Troop'), marching to the Royal Artillery Slow March and then March from "Aida", is first, taking precedence over all other units when on parade with its guns.
+When the King's Troop passes the saluting base, the King acknowledges the leading gun as the Colour.

 The Life Guards, in red jackets and white plumes, are next, followed by The Blues and Royals, in blue jackets and red plumes.
 Officers salute their sabres on the eyes right in this segment.
-The sequence of regimental marches is: "Life Guards' Slow March", followed by "Blues and Royals' Slow March", and then "The Royals."
+The sequence of regimental marches is: Life Guards' Slow March, followed by Blues and Royals' Slow March, and then The Royals.

-Riding at the rear of the Household Cavalry are the farriers, one for each regiment, carrying their glinting axes and flanked by a soldier of each regiment.
-(The Life Guards farrier wears a black plume rather than the usual regimental white, and a blue tunic rather than red.)
+Riding at the rear of the Household Cavalry are the two regimental farriers, carrying their glinting axes and flanked by a soldier of each regiment.
+Rather than the usual regimental white plume and red tunic, the Life Guards farrier is conspicuous by their black plume and blue tunic.

-The two Household Cavalry regiments take turns to parade and the job of parading the King's Cavalry Standard of either of the two regiments alternates yearly between the Life Guards and the Blues and Royals.
-As the standard passes by, it is flourished (dipped), in the presence of the King and Queen and the Royal Colonels and after walking past them is recovered.
+The two Household Cavalry regiments take turns to parade, and the job of parading the King's Cavalry Standard of either of the two regiments alternates yearly between the Life Guards and the Blues and Royals.
+As the standard passes by the monarch, it is flourished (dipped), and then recovered.